 To ensure continued performance from the air ride suspension it is important to check that the axles are operating at the correct ride height.
 This check requires a tape measure.
-Figure 27 illustrates how to measure the ride height.
-All Lead, Pull and single semi trailers use a 14" ride height suspension.
-Step deck trailers use a 6 1⁄2" ride height with 255/70R22.5 tires or 5 1⁄2" ride height with 245/70R17.5 tires...
+Figure 31 illustrates how to measure the ride height.
+All of our grain trailers use a 14" ride height suspension except the 40' and 42' Distinction tandem, which use a 17" ride height.